fpierfed/blog/content/2017-03-09_redis-in-asyncio-land.md

 Changing the value of ```nw``` from 1 to 200 shows performance increasing with ```nw```, reach a maximum at around ```nw=100``` and then falling.

-Removing the asserts from all test functions improves performance by roughly two-percent.
+Removing the ```assert```s from all test functions improves performance by roughly two-percent.
+The other thing is that the standard deviations quoted in the tables above should be taken with more than just a grain of salt.
+These are computed over five repetitions and are nothing more than a vague indication of the type of variability we can expect.
+We should not be reading more into them.

 All tests were run on my 15" MacBook Pro with 16 GB of RAM, the stock SSD and a 4-core Intel i7-4870HQ @ 2.50GHz.
 Running the same tests on a 2010 Mac Pro with 32 GB RAM (the slow kind at 1066 MHz), a slow-ish SSD and two 6-core Intel Xeons X5650 @ 2.67GHz produced results that were approximately 48-50% slower.